peteash10/2017-body-of-work/3 - Theoretical Areas of Interest.md

 ##Data Portraiture

 Lots of things come under this, from Google, Facebook, etc generating profiles to Fitbit health data to DNA reconstructions and so on.
-The connection to photography is perhaps tenuous, but the connection to portrature is fascinating.
+The connection to photography is perhaps tenuous, but the connection to portraiture is fascinating.
 Is there a "painting > photography > data" line?
 Can a data portrait be "composed"?
 How might a data artist approach portraiture?